zhtaoxiang/android-identity-manager/README.md

 ### How to use:

 * Steps to create an OpenmHealth identity:
-  * Launch application, choose "Create new ID"
+  * Launch application, tap one of the plus signs above each "Create new ID"
   * Accept the terms of service
   * Put your email address and give the identity a name (this name is kept locally, and has nothing to do with the ID's NDN name), click next
   * Choose a profile picture (optional), click submit